Have been putzing away at some updates to improve my camping experiences...

-controller on the tongue next to the battery
+2. Remove the steel plate on the tongue that blocks the battery